A Brief Biography of Professor Alan K.T. Lau

 Editor: Advanced Materials Research, Trans Tech Publications, USA.

 Reg.
 Editor: The American Journal of Applied Sciences, published by Science Publication, UK.

-Asso.
+Assoc.
 Editor: Structural Health Monitoring, An International Journal published by SAGA Publications.

-Asso.
+Assoc.
 Editor: Nanomaterials, published by Hindawi Publishers (2005-present).

-Asso.
+Assoc.
 Editor: The Hong Kong Institution of Engineers (HKIE) Transactions.